-TD Kitchener Blues Festival does not charge an admission fee for programming from Friday at noon right through to Sunday 6:30pm, but needs increasing public support through individual contributions in order to continue to produce this great internationally recognized event.
+TD Kitchener Blues Festival does not charge an admission fee for programming from Friday at noon right through to Sunday 6:30pm (except for the Thursday evening Concert at the OLG Clocktower Stage), but needs increasing public support through individual contributions in order to continue to produce this great internationally recognized event.

-In 2014, as in past years, we encourage those who enjoy the festival to contribute to the sustainability of the event.
+In 2015, as in past years, we encourage those who enjoy the free admission portion of the festival to contribute to the sustainability of the event.
 We encourage a contribution of a minimum of $5 per day.

 Thank you for your support!

 Where can I stay overnight?

 There are sponsor areas at the Main Stage and the OLG Clocktower Stage: Tickets are not sold.
 They are part of sponsorship packages and provided to sponsors as part of their benefits.
 If you want to learn more about sponsorship opportunities please contact us.
 Raise your company’s visibility with over 150,000 visitors.
 Just email [email protected] to take advantage of a range of customized opportunities available to you!

 Sponsor area Clocktower Stage: We are selling GOLD tickets for the Thursday Night Kickoff Concert and the Friday Night Concert.
 GOLD ticket purchasers will receive a GOLD pass for reserved seating admission, separate cash bar and a GOLD pass for access to this sponsor area (on a first come first served basis based on capacity) for the balance of the free Festival on Saturday and Sunday.
 A complimentary buffet is also included during the Thursday Kickoff Concert.
 Subscribe to our newsletter to be the first to know about breaking Blues Festival news! newsletter

 GOLD Tickets for the Thursday and Friday Evening Concerts